 Spotters Network Workshops are FREE 1-1.5 hour sessions designed to enable community groups or organizations to learn about local invasive plants including identification, management, and reporting.
 Workshop materials and resources are publicly available and apply to all communities across BC.
 Workshops can be tailored to focus on regionally important invasive plants.

 Workshop packages include a “How To” guidebook and Powerpoint presentation, including speaking notes.
+Visit How to Host a Spotters Workshop for downloadable presentations and supporting notes.
 Five workshops are available:

 - Invasive Plants 101